Spot and Stain Removal

 Sometimes scents linger long after the offending spot has been identified, treated, blotted, rinsed and deodorized.
 When pet urine is first deposited onto a floor or fabric, it has a pH of about 5 or 6, which is on the acid side of the pH Scale.
 It is easier to remove right then when it is fresh.
 Once it dries, it turns “alkaline” or to a high pH between 10 to 12 on the scale and becomes more difficult to remove.
 The warm acid state of the urine offers a perfect breeding ground for bacteria, which begin to flourish almost immediately.

 A strong ammonia scent from pet urine can overwhelm a room.
 When urine soaks beneath the carpet to the padding and the floor beneath, the pet odor is considered to be multi-layered.
 In these severe cases, the pet urine smell can affect the whole house.
 Removing the pet urine odor can be a challenging and frustrating process for less experienced cleaners.
 Our expert technicians use an effective sub-surface extraction method along with true odor neutralizers to effectively eliminate pet urine and pet odor from your carpet.

 The longer a spot remains, the more difficult it will be to remove.

 Unfortunately most stains are set by the first person that treats them.
-DM Flooring Specialist carries the finest stain removal products and tools on the market today.
+Ultra-Clean carries the finest stain removal products and tools on the market today.
 Armed with a the Bridgepoint Professional Spotting Kit, our Cleaning Technician comes fully prepared to deal with all these common house spills:

 • nail polish